jupyterlab/jupyterlab/docs/source/user/extensions.rst

 Installing Extensions
 ---------------------

-A JupyterLab extension is a JavaScript package that runs in the browser.
+A JupyterLab extension is a JavaScript package that can be installed into JupyterLab and runs in the browser.
+An extension contains one or more plugins that extend JupyterLab.
 An extension's JavaScript can be distributed as a single JavaScript package (which requires a rebuild of JupyterLab to activate it), or starting in JupyterLab 3.0, can be bundled together with its dependencies (which does not require a rebuild of JupyterLab to activate it).
-Rebuilding JupyterLab requires Node.js to be :ref:`installed <installing_nodejs>`.
+Rebuilding JupyterLab requires Node.js to be :ref:`installed
+<installing_nodejs>`.

 An extension can be installed using the `pip <https://pypi.org/>`__ or `conda
 <https://anaconda.org/>`__ package managers, or using the Jupyter Lab tools to